helje5/dockSwiftOnARM/README.md

 ## Notes of interest

+- `#if swift(>=4.0)` will be true.
+Seems like a bug in Swift that the version is attached to the driver, not to the active language.
+  In other words: `#if swift` version checks are useless.
+  Same BTW for `#if os` checks in the Package.swift.
+Those do not account for cross compilers.
 - SwiftPM reuses the `.build` directory even if you call it w/ different destinations.
 So make sure you clean before building for a different architecture.